azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 5. Desolder **Q1, Q3** and solder on **Q12, Q56** (these are on the back).
 6. Run the tests from step 4 again.
 7. Testing buck converter duty cycle vs. voltage output.
-	- Similar to the transformer, record the duty cycle to output voltage of the buck converter from 10V to 1V in 0.25V intervals.
+	- Similar to the transformer, record the duty cycle to output voltage of the buck converter from 10V to 1V in 0.10V intervals.
 		- If duty cycle to voltage is nonlinear, use a line of best fit to estimate.
 	- Some extra notes
 		- These ***won't*** be the final numbers used to associate output for Channel A and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).
 		- The buck converter is expected to output 10V to 1V in normal operation.
-The 2V lower end is because the buck converter can operate strange in the lower voltage ends, so the 1V should be tested more thoroughly later on.
+Be wary when the output voltage is at the lower range since the buck converter can operate strange in the lower voltage ends.
-### Get the interval for voltage checked by cult.

 ## Channel A Current Sense
 1. This is to test the current sense.